needle-mirror/com.unity.cloud.assets/Documentation~/use-case-create-files.md

 Upload a file to an asset's dataset as follows:

-1. Open the `AssetManagementBehaviour` script you created as described in [Get started with Asset SDK](get-started-management.md#Create-the-behavior-for-managing-assets).
+1. Open the `AssetManagementBehaviour` script that you created as described in [Get started with Asset SDK](get-started-management.md#Create-the-behavior-for-managing-assets).
 2. Add the following code to the end of the class:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Usecases/UseCaseFileCreationExample.cs#Example_Behaviour_UploadAssetFile)]